Back to Guides

 Table and chair set up in garden.
 Laptop and notebook on table.

-This means that for first home buyers hoping to crack the market, a sizable deposit is still required – especially in major capital cities.
-Government initiatives like the First Home Loan Deposit Scheme can provide a leg-up, but places are capped at 10,000 per financial year.
+For first home buyers hoping to crack the market, a sizable deposit is required – especially in major capital cities.
+Government initiatives like the First Home Guarantee can provide a leg-up, but places are capped at 10,000 per financial year.

 If you want to buy a home but can’t quite afford a 10 or 20% deposit, a less traditional purchasing strategy may be your best weapon.
 Below are three different approaches to getting a foothold in the market.